lightlambapp/lightlambapp.github.io/index.markdown

 ![List of memos of exposure settings with a photo of the scene](/assets/memo.jpg){:class="img-responsive"}

-## Keep a memo <span class="new-tag">New in 1.1.0</span>
+## Keep a memo <span class="new-tag">Updated in 1.2.0</span>
-Keep a memo of the settings used, including a photo of the scene.
+Keep a memo of the settings used, including a photo of the scene and the location.
 Export it as a beautiful picture note that you can post to your social media.
 The picture note dimensions are formatted in 4:5, ideal for Instagram.

 <div class="float-reset"></div>